nipoppy/nipoppy/nipoppy_new/docs/source/installation.md

 ### Error when installing `pydantic-core`

-The `pydantic-core` package (required by `pydantic`) is written in Rust, not pure Python.
+The latest version of the `pydantic-core` package (required by `pydantic`) is written in Rust, not pure Python.
 If package needs to be compiled during the install, but Rust is not available, then there might be an error complaining that Rust and/or Cargo cannot be found.
 In that case, if you are on an {term}`HPC` system that uses `lmod`, try loading Rust before installing:
 ```{code-block} console
 $ module load rust
 ```